Manifold Gaussian Variational Bayes on the Precision Matrix: Variational inference

-where $\Eq$ means that the expectation is taken with respect to the distribution $q_\zeta$, and $Z$ is the parameter space for $\zeta$.
+where $\E_{q_\bmz}$ means that the expectation is taken with respect to the distribution $q_\bmz$, and $\mathcal{Z}$ is the parameter space for $\bmz$.

-The maximization of the LB is generally tackled with a gradient-descent method such as SGD \citep{robbins1951stochastic}, ADAM \cite{kingma2014adam}, or ADAGRAD \cite{duchi2011adaptive}.
-The learning of the parameter $\zeta$ based on standard gradient descent is however problematic as it ignores the information geometry of the distribution $q_\zeta$, is not scale invariant, unstable, and very susceptible to the initial values \citep{wierstra2014natural}.
-SGD implicitly relies on the Euclidean norm for capturing the dissimilarity between two distributions, which can be a poor and misleading measure of dissimilarity \citep{khan2018fastyetsimple}.
+The maximization of the LB is generally addressed with a gradient-descent method such as SGD \citep{robbins1951stochastic}, ADAM \citep{kingma2014adam}.
+The learning of the parameter $\bmz$ based on standard gradient descent is, however, problematic as it ignores the information geometry of the distribution $q_{\bmz}$, is not scale invariant, unstable, and very susceptible to the initial values \citep{wierstra2014natural}.
+SGD implicitly relies on the Euclidean norm for capturing the dissimilarity between two distributions, which can be a poor and misleading measure of discrepancy \citep{khan2018fastyetsimple}.
 By using the KL divergence in place of the Euclidean norm, the SGD update results in the following natural gradient update: